trbsi/uglavu/wp-content/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 7.4.0 =
+* New: iThemes Security Admin Notices are now conveniently located in the new Security Messages Menu.
+Check your notices in the Security menu on the WordPress Admin Bar.
+* Enhancement: Add Security Message when a Notification Center email fails to send.
+* Enhancement: Replace Trace IP with IP Tracker Online.
+* Tweak: Remove 'DELETE' method from "System Tweaks -> Filter Request Methods"

 = 7.3.3 =
 * Bug Fix: Hide backend bypass.